jup-ag/space-station/docs/8-additional-topics/6-referral-program.md

 # Referral Program

 The Referral Program is an open source program by Jupiter to provide referral fees for integrators who are integrating Jupiter Swap and Jupiter Limit Order.
-You can check out the code [here](https://github.com/TeamRaccoons/referral) and how it works.
+You can check out the code [here](https://github.com/TeamRaccoons/referral) to gain a better understanding of how it works.

 ## Referral Dashboard